headwayio/todo_ex_vite/README.md

 ### Prerequisites

 Before you get started, there are a few things you should have installed on your system.
-You can click the links below to find installation instructions.

 * Postgres
 * Erlang